Ste. Genevieve – Europeans West of the Mississippi River

 A ferry still operates on the Mississippi River in Ste.
 Genevieve.
 Photo by Kathy Alexander.

-The railroad continued to be important in the 1920s and 1930s.
-A 1932 report indicated that “excellent passenger service: was maintained on the St. Louis-Memphis branch of the St. Louis and San Francisco Railroad.
-Passenger service was provided by all-steel coach, diner, and Pullman cars drawn by oil-burning locomotives.
+The railroad remained important in the 1920s and 1930s.
+A 1932 report indicated that “excellent passenger service: was maintained on the St. Louis-Memphis branch of the St. Louis-San Francisco Railway.
+Passenger service was provided by all-steel coaches, diners, and Pullman cars drawn by oil-burning locomotives.
 Four passenger trains stopped daily in Ste.
 Genevieve and freight service was provided by six daily trains, three in each direction.

-The Great Depression slowed both the economic and population growth of the city.
+The Great Depression slowed both the city’s economic and population growth.
 Due to the economic downturn and labor strife, the city’s limestone producers were forced to consolidate.
 During the 1930s, the population increased to 2,767.

-With the end of the Second World War and the return of veterans to their home communities to find civilian jobs and start families, the city’s population growth again accelerated.
+With the end of World War II and the return of veterans to their hometown communities to find civilian jobs and start families, the city’s population growth accelerated again.
 The 1950 population was 3,992.
 The city expanded its boundaries southward to accommodate this growing population, and new subdivisions began to be developed.
 Manufacturing, wholesale and retail trade, transportation, communications, and other public utilities were the largest employment sectors.
 Agriculture, the historical mainstay of the city’s economy, employed less than two percent of its residents.

 Today, a visit to Ste.
-Genevieve is a step back in time, where visitors may visit French-colonial homes, a museum, and a downtown historic district filled with unique specialty shops, cafes and restaurants, antique stores, and art galleries.
-The city is called home to about 4,500 people.
+Genevieve is a step back in time, where visitors can explore French-colonial homes, a museum, and a downtown historic district filled with unique specialty shops, cafes, restaurants, antique stores, and art galleries.
+The city is home to about 4,500 people.
 Approved by Congress in March of 2020, Ste.
 Genevieve officially became the 422nd National Park in late October 2020.

 More Information: